aravindkulali/SampleWeb/README.md

 ###introduction

 2020 AppDirect copyright.

-Added som text from master
+Added some text for branch2
-Added another text from master
+Added another text for branch2
 Added some text
 Added another some text